 - Ensure that the filesystems you intend to use for backups are mounted to the same path on all Elasticsearch master and data nodes.

 path.reposetting on each node as described in the Elasticsearch documentation.

 [global.v1.external.elasticsearch.backup] enable = true location = "fs" [global.v1.external.elasticsearch.backup.fs] # The `path.repo` setting you've configured on your Elasticsearch nodes must be # a parent directory of the setting you configure here: path = "/var/opt/chef-automate/backups"

 To configure AWS S3 backups of Chef Automate data stored in an externally-deployed Elasticsearch cluster:

-repository-s3plugin on all nodes in your Elasticsearch cluster.
+Install the repository-s3 plugin on all nodes in your Elasticsearch cluster.

 If you wish to use IAM authentication to provide your Elasticsearch nodes access to the S3 bucket, you must apply the appropriate IAM policy to each host system in the cluster.

 Configure each Elasticsearch node with a S3 client configuration containing the proper S3 endpoint, credentials, and other settings as described in the Elasticsearch documentation.

 Enable S3 backups by adding the following settings to your